Allegheny-Computer-Science-111-F2017/cs111-F2017-lab2-starter/README.md

 <!---

-TASK LIST:
+PROFESSOR TASK LIST:

-  * Use cp -rf *.* to copy all of the files and directories in this repository to the starter repository for this assignment
+  * Use cp -r to copy all of the files and directories in this repository to the starter repository for this assignment
-  * Change into the directory for the starer repository
+  * Change into the directory for the starter repository
   * Update the header (e.g., #) to only give the name of the assignment
   * Update the first paragraph to include the commented-out content
   * Change the link in the # Problems section to point to this lab's starter